top of page

 Hosted by St. Thomas’ Rawlins, Thursday evening set the tone for reconnection and hospitality as clergy, delegates, and guests gathered for the first time in Region IV in more than a decade.

-Bishop Todd Ousley’s Address
+Bishop Ousley’s Address

 Bishop Todd Ousley shared his reflections on the diocese’s ongoing transition and the hopeful paths ahead.
 Full address coming soon.

-Keynotes by Bishop Michael Hunn
+Keynotes by Bishop Hunn

 The Rt.
 Rev. Michael Hunn offered two inspiring keynote addresses—Watershed Leadership and Listening Across the Divide—each will be available for viewing on our YouTube Channel